|

 The

-Network serves over 45,000 callers who are in emotional distress.
+serves over 45,000 callers who are in emotional distress.
+You can

-suicide prevention is their primary mission, people call the Lifeline
+prevention is their primary mission, people call the Lifeline for

 Suicidal